 Jeff Bronstein, MD, Ph.D., is the Director of Movement Disorders and a Professor of Neurology at the David Geffen School of Medicine at UCLA.
 He received his bachelor’s degree from the University of California, Berkeley and M.D. and Ph.D. from UCLA as a recipient of the Medical Scientist Training Program Award.
 He completed a residency in Neurology and fellowship training in Movement Disorders at UCLA and at Queens Square in London.
 Dr. Bronstein also completed a postdoctoral fellowship in molecular biology before being appointed Director of the Movement Disorders Program at UCLA in 1996.
 He directs a basic science laboratory investigating the causes of PD.
 His clinical interests include the medical and surgical management of Parkinson’s disease (PD), Wilson’s disease and other movement disorders.

-For questions, please email Alexandra Ramsey, Director of Sales & Marketing, at firstname.lastname@example.org.
+For questions, please email Heather Rich, Director of Community Relations, at firstname.lastname@example.org.